sboesen/remotely-save/docs/how_to_debug/save_console_output_and_export.md

 ## Set The Output Level To Debug

-Go to the plugin settings, scroll down to the section "Debug" -> "alter console log level", and change it from "info" to "debug".
+Go to the plugin settings, scroll down to the section "Debug" -> "enable debug info", and change it from "false" to "true".

 ## Enable Saving The Output To DB